valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/form-view-model.md

 Submission handling covers 2 scenarios:

 - When a form is submitted for a `user task`
+> **NOTE**: Developers should complete the task and modify the case in the handler.
 - When a form is submitted for a `start form`
+> **NOTE** Developers should start the process and create the case in the handler.

 > This module does not create or update cases.
-Developers are responsible for managing case creation and updates
-> themselves.
-Commands are recommended for this purpose.
-> In short any form of persistence is the responsibility of the developer.
+Developers are responsible for managing case creation and updates themselves.
+It is recommended to use commands for this purpose.
+In short, any form of persistence is the responsibility of the developer.
 >
 > To support the developer in this process **default** command/handlers are provided.
 > ``` kotlin